top of page

 Wrist pain when using a wheelchair?

-You can often get lateral wrist pain when self propelling a wheelchair.
+You can often get lateral wrist pain when self-propelling a wheelchair.
 Especially around times that alterations are made to the chair.
 These alterations can ultimately change the position in which your hand strikes the chair.
-Often the wrist is placed into further extension and ulnar deviation which stresses the The triangular fibrocartilage complex (TFCC).
+Often the wrist is placed into further extension and ulnar deviation which causes stress on the triangular fibrocartilage complex (TFCC).

 The TFCC is a load-bearing structure between the lunate, triquetrum, and ulnar head.
 It actually acts as a stabiliser for the ulnar aspect of the wrist and as a result it is at risk of acute or chronic injury.

 If you have injured your TFCC it is important to avoid the irritating activity.
-In some cases such as self propelling a wheelchair this is unavoidable.
-Therefor you could use a number of taping techniques to avoid aggravating it further.
-Below are 2 options that you may find useful.
-The second of the 2 is far easier to master and many clients actually prefer this one:
+In some cases, such as self-propelling a wheelchair this is unavoidable.
+Therefore, you could use a number of taping techniques to avoid aggravating it further.
+Below are two options that you may find useful.
+The second of the two is far easier to master and many clients actually prefer this one:

-As a result it is understandable that prevention is better than cure.
-Therefor when making alterations to a wheelchair we need to take a a lief out of a podiatrists book.
-When getting a new pair of orthotics you do not move straight into wearing them for 8 hours a day rather you slowly increase the use of them thereby allowing your body time to adapt.
+As a result, it is understandable that prevention is better than a cure.
+Therefore, when making alterations to a wheelchair we need to take a page out of a podiatrist’s book.
+When getting a new pair of orthotics, you shouldn’t move straight into wearing them for 8 hours a day instead you should slowly increase the use of them to give your body time to adapt.

 Don't let injury hold you back.
 Trust the experts at Body Fit Physiotherapy for all your Sports Physio needs today.